danielma911/Alibaba/README.md

 <img src="https://user-images.githubusercontent.com/21991161/77763935-d5ab2080-7009-11ea-930a-8bf401277b10.jpg" width="75%" height="75%" >
 </p>

 The MGMT IP can be used to access the firewall.
-THe default username/password is admin/admin.
+The default username/password is admin/admin.
 Please change that.
 </br>
 ### IMPORTANT
 Terraform does not currently support inserting an EIP as a Secondary address to an ECS.
 THe Script creates an EIP that can be attached to the Untrust interface of the VM-Series.
 This set must be done manually if there is a need for traffic to be directed to the internet directly from the VM-Series.